Ebrahimi86/My-first-repository/README.md

 # My-first-repository
-this is my first repository and programming. first " .py " file is about my first name
+this is my first repository and programming.

+first " .py " file is about my first name.